Minestom/minestom.net/docs/feature/tags.md

 #### Structure

-A structure tag is a wrapper around an nbt compound (map) independent from all the other tags.
+A structure tag is a wrapper around a nbt compound (map) independent of all the other tags.

 #### View